LockManipulator/Cubegression-Light/README.md

-Credits to ArisHacksTV for his leveling mod as this is just a stripped down and slightly altered version of it.
-Thanks to zatochu for correcting the names of the boosts and removing other features and to ChrisMiuchiz for his mod loader.
-Thanks to Geo for his cheat table and help along the way.
-And thanks to Nichiren for helping out with creation of this mod.
+# By the Lich Group<sup>tm</sup>

 INSTALLING

-Download CubeModLoader.fip from https://github.com/ChrisMiuchiz/Cube-World-Mod-Launcher/releases and place it in your Cube World folder (should be Steam\steamapps\common\Cube World) along with config.txt from this mod.
+Download CubeModLoader.fip from https://github.com/ChrisMiuchiz/Cube-World-Mod-Launcher/releases and place it in your Cube World folder (should be Steam\steamapps\common\Cube World).
 Make a folder called "Mods" (without quotes) in your Cube World folder and put cubegression.dll in that Mods folder.

 ABOUT